The Woman in the Wall

 Production Note - Limited Series

-The Woman in the Wall is a 6-episode miniseries produced by Motive Pictures for BBC One and Showtime.
-Created by Joe Murtagh and starring Ruth Wilson and Daryl McCormack, the production filmed primarily in Northern Ireland and the Republic of Ireland.
-It aired its final episode on BBC One on September 24, 2023.
+Production Trivia: The Woman in the Wall is a six-part thriller created by Joe Murtagh and produced by Motive Pictures for BBC One and Showtime.
+Starring Ruth Wilson and Daryl McCormack, the series was filmed primarily in Northern Ireland and the Republic of Ireland to maintain geographical authenticity.

 Frequently Asked Questions